Workflow with Dropbox, Google Drive, or Evernote

 Of course, how you use your device, Postbox, and third-party cloud services is up to you!
 This is simply a recommendation.

-This article assumes you have already set up your account and connected to Wi-Fi.
+This article assumes you have already set up your Postbox account and connected to Wi-Fi.
 If you have not, check out this article first: Getting Started

-2. Starting a new project
+2. Start a new project

-So, for fiction writers, this is where all your chapters will come together to a single document.
-You can choose where you decide to put your "Master Document" for each project, however, I would not recommend putting it inside the "Postbox" folder.
+So, for fiction writers, this is where all your chapters will come together into a single document.
+You can choose where you decide to put your "Master Document" for each project, however, we do not recommend putting it inside the "Postbox" folder.

-By waiting to edit the draft chapter until it is in your master document, you can eliminate the risk of creating duplicate documents in Dropbox or Google Drive.
+By waiting to edit the draft chapter until it is in your master document, you can eliminate the risk of creating duplicate documents in Google Drive, Dropbox, or Evernote.
 You also aggregate all your chapters in one place for a more holistic look at your manuscript.

 If you have any questions about building a Freewrite workflow, please feel free to email us at firstname.lastname@example.org!